 Let’s face it: blogging isn’t always easy.
-And in this age of intense competition, making sure your message gets out there is much harder than it used to be.
+In an age of intense competition, making sure your message gets out there is much harder than it used to be.
 Luckily, there are a whole bunch of blogging tools, both paid and free, that we can use to maximize the impact of our quality content.
-Let’s take a look at a few of them that I recommend, everything from tools to help you do keyword research to analyzing the success of your blogging.
+Let’s take a look at a few of them that I recommend–everything from tools to help you do keyword research to tools to analyze the success of your blog.

 - Blogging Content Management Systems (CMS)